 Basic Income Economics (Parts 1 and 2)

 1) The material universe is collectively owned by all humans.
-All non-democratically distributed property is theft.
+All non–democratically-distributed property is theft from the collective.
 Universal direct democracy (where all adult organisms advanced enough to comprise soul consciousness get to vote) has highest say.
 These stipulations are important otherwise a small faction of people will declare they own all wealth and resources and leave everybody else destitute.

 It is a position not to be controverted that the earth, in its natural uncultivated state was, and ever would have continued to be, the common property of the human race.
 In that state every man would have been born to property.
 He would have been a joint life proprietor with the rest in the property of the soil, and in all its natural productions, vegetable and animal.1